raflizocky/raflizocky/README.md

 - MySQL

 ## Future Aspirations
 My ultimate goal is to become a front-end web developer and contribute to impactful projects.
-I aim to work with industry-leading companies, such as the "Big 4," where I can apply my skills, collaborate with talented professionals, and contribute to the development of innovative web applications.
+I aim to work with industry-leading companies, where I can apply my skills, collaborate with talented professionals, and contribute to the development of innovative web applications.

 ## Contact Me
 If you have any questions, suggestions, or would like to connect, feel free to reach out to me at :